GalvanizeOpenSource/stats-shortcourse/src/paradigms.rst

   *Occam's razor* says that the simplest answer is often correct one.
   And *Murphy's law* says that if something can go wrong, it will go wrong.
-  These are very good considerations to keep in my as you contruct your data analysis pipelines.
+  These are very good considerations to keep in mind as you contruct your data analysis pipelines.